 Salix 'Flame' – willow – Su7

 NC State Floriculture is part of a national poinsettia program that tests poinsettia cultivars to determine which ones are best for consumers and for producers.
 You will have a chance to see these cultivars yourself and vote for your favorites.
-Over 110 different cultivars of poinsettias – including new experimental cultivars – will be on display.
-Stop by to see the famous 9' tall poinsettia tree.
+Over 100 different cultivars of poinsettias—including new experimental cultivars—will be on display.
+Stop by to see the huge 9' tall poinsettia tree.
 Enjoy poinsettia gardens and decorated poinsettias.
 Help us decide which poinsettias are North Carolina's favorites by voting for your favorite poinsettias.

 Please visit the "Calendar of Events" section on the JCRA Web site for a complete listing of our upcoming programs.

-Two new videos were added to the Members Only section on the Arboretum's Web site in November and are now available for viewing.
+One new video was added to the Members Only section on the Arboretum's Web site in November and is now available for viewing.